-By Christopher Rugaber The Associated Press
+June 3, 2018 by Christopher Rugaber The Associated Press

 Jun 3, 2018 – Another month of strong hiring drove the nation’s unemployment rate down to 3.8 per cent — tantalizingly close to the level last seen in 1969, when Detroit still dominated the auto industry and the Vietnam War was raging.

 Employers added 233,000 jobs in May, up from 159,000 in April, the Labor Department reported Friday.
 And unemployment fell to an 18-year low.

 The report shows that the nearly 9-year-old economic expansion – the second-longest on record – remains on track and may even be gaining steam.
 Employers appear to be shrugging off recent concerns about global trade disputes.